 A thorough mental health diagnostic evaluation should be sought if 4-5 of the following symptoms are persisting for two or more weeks.
-1) depressed (sad or empty) mood most of the day, 2) loss of interest or pleasure in usually enjoyable activities, 3) appetite/weight gain or loss, 4) disturbed sleep (insomnia or excess sleep), 5) lowered energy level/fatigued, 6) Restlessness or feeling slowed down, 7) feelings of worthlessness or excess guilt, 8) indecisiveness or lack of concentration, 9) suicidal thoughts or feelings.
+1) depressed (sad or empty) mood most of the day, 2) loss of interest or pleasure in usually enjoyable activities, 3) appetite/weight gain or loss, 4) disturbed sleep (insomnia or excess sleep), 5) lowered energy level/fatigue, 6) Restlessness or feeling slowed down 7) feelings of worthlessness or excessive guilt, 8) indecisiveness or lack of concentration, 9) suicidal thoughts or feelings.

 If you have many or most of the depression symptoms, or at any time have suicidal thoughts, you should see a healthcare professional right away.
 It is important not to ignore symptoms that persist for more than 5-6 weeks.
 This often leads to mild depression becoming moderate or severe over time.
 You should get assessed by your physician or a mental health specialist to assist in making a diagnosis and figure out the best course of treatment.
 Learning to manage stress, find activities that help you relax, and utilizing social supports can help alleviate some symptoms and are good preventative measures against depression.
 If you are concerned you might be depressed, please call us now at 763-416-4167, or request an appointment on our website: WWW.IPC-MN.COM so we can help you determine if you are depressed and what the best course of action is for you.
 Life is too short to be unhappy.
 Find the peace of mind you deserve.

 To get more great resources, sign up for our newsletter, like us on Face Book, or follow us on Twitter.